 This club is run by Mr Gripton to increase skills and build a team who will play in matches against other schools and tournaments

 This club is run in partnership with Youth Sports Leaders from Arrow Vale R.S.A.
 Academy.
 A number of sports are tackled in a fun way to build knowledge, stamina and resilience.

-This club is run by Mr Williams and Miss Craner.
-It is open to boys and girls from any year group.
-The pupils learn a wide variety of modern pop and serious songs which they perform in public at celebration assemblies and special events.
+This club is run by Miss Craner.
+It is open to boys and girls from all year groups.
+The pupils learn a wide variety of modern pop songs, as well as songs from films and shows, which they perform in public at celebration assemblies and special events.

-Choir is a great chance to meet new friends, enjoy singing, have fun and boost your self confidence.
+Choir is a great chance to meet new friends, enjoy singing, have fun and boost your sef confidence.
 Many pop artists of today started their career by singing at school!